evinai/ng-fl-return-change-api-dp-aws-1023-is/README.md

 A tutorial on using EKS, ECS with fargate, or AWS App Ruuner on the AWS Cloud

 ### Verified Deploy with AWS App Runner Togay Tunca AWS 13-10-23
+* changed naem from reo to see effect
 ### ECS method

 * setup app:  virtualenv + `make all`